SantiagoTorres/reprotest/README.md

 [Coverage](https://pypi.python.org/pypi/coverage), and
 [pytest](https://pypi.python.org/pypi/pytest).
 (On Debian, this can be done with `apt-get install python3-coverage tox python3-pytest`.)

-Next, setup the virtualization servers, for null (no virtualization), schroot, and qemu.
+To run the tests, go to the root of the repository, where `tox.ini` is and run `tox`.
+For more verbose output, run `tox -- -s`.

+However, this runs the tests with no virtualization.
+To test that reprotest works correctly with virtualization, you'll need to setup the virtualization servers schroot and qemu.

 Some of the following instructions rely on Debian utilities.
 For schroot, run `mk-sbuild --debootstrap-include=devscripts stable`.
 (If